Who Is Sir Otto? The Story Behind Brown Story World’s Brave Little Hero

 What age range is Otto’s Sparkle Tooth Quest written for?

-Otto’s Sparkle Tooth Quest is written for children ages 3–7, the developmental window when picture books have the greatest impact on emotional and language development, according to the American Academy of Pediatrics.
-The story’s focus on a specific, relatable fear — brushing teeth — makes it especially effective as a read-aloud before bedtime or dental appointments.
+Otto’s Sparkle Tooth Quest is written for children ages 3–7 — the read-aloud years, when a picture book can shape how kids talk about their own feelings.
+The story’s focus on a specific, relatable fear — brushing teeth — makes it especially effective as a read-aloud at bedtime, right before the nightly brushing mission.

 Who is Kenny Brown and where can I find his books?